 Step-by-Step Cleaning Process

 How to clean a paddlefish properly is crucial for optimal taste.
 Start by laying the fish on its side and making an incision behind the gill plate, cutting down to the backbone.
-Turn the knife parallel to the cutting board and slice along the backbone toward the tail.
+Turn the knife parallel to the cutting board and slice along the backbone toward the tail, keeping the blade as close to the bones as possible.

 Soaking and Pre-Treatment Methods

 Soaking paddlefish fillets helps remove any remaining blood and improves the final taste.
 Create a salt water solution using 1/4 cup salt per quart of cold water.
-Submerge fillets completely and refrigerate.
+Submerge fillets completely and refrigerate during the soaking process.

 Many experienced cooks recommend soaking for 24-48 hours, changing the water every 8-12 hours.
 You'll notice the water becoming progressively clearer as impurities are drawn out.
 Some add a capful of white vinegar to each water change to further neutralize any fishy flavors.